Boys in Brown: Critical reception

-The Monthly Film Bulletin wrote: "the film creditably abstains from exploiting its serious subject in a sensational way," and from the "excellent cast" the critic singled out "Richard Attenborough and Thora Hird, a compelling appearance by Jack Warner as the Governor marred only by a tendency to hang out flags when he is about to deliver a Message; and the "boys" (surely a little old for Borstal?) include Jimmy Hanley, Dirk Bogarde and Michael Medwin."
+The Monthly Film Bulletin wrote: "the film creditably abstains from exploiting its serious subject in a sensational way," and from the "excellent cast" the critic singled out "Richard Attenborough and Thora Hird, a compelling appearance by Jack Warner as the Governor marred only by a tendency to hang out flags when he is about to deliver a message; and the "boys" (surely a little old for Borstal?) include Jimmy Hanley, Dirk Bogarde and Michael Medwin."

+Picturegoer wrote: "Dirk Bogarde, who, as Alfie, gives a tremendous performance as a subtly persuasive evil influence.
+A warmly human story surrounds Kitty (Barbara Murray), the girl Jackie left behind him.
+Another strongly sympathetic influence is portrayed to perfection by Jimmy Hanley, who becomes an 'Old Borstalian,' and poignantly becomes a 'new boy' once more."

+Picture Show wrote: "Well acted, sincere and authentic in atmosphere, this drama has a Borstal setting and sets out to show the difficulty in making a juvenile delinquent into a solid citizen, and points out, too, that it is much easier to make a weak but basically honest citizen into a confirmed delinquent.
+It suffers from slowness and the Borstal 'boys' are too mature to be convincing youths, but it states the problem clearly, although offering no solution whatever."

 Time Out wrote: "The fairly outspoken (for 1949) script criticises a system portrayed as suffering from cash starvation (echoed by the film's own rock-bottom budget) yet required to cope with hordes of incorrigibles: a recidivism rate of 75 per cent is indicated.
 It's a blend of cosy stereotypes, reforming zeal and post-war disillusion amounting to a gloomy admonition not to expect very much from life.
 A British noir, in that sense."